MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/sso-adaptive-cards-universal-action.md

 ---
-title: Add code to enable SSO for Adaptive Cards Universal Actions
+title: Code to Enable SSO for Adaptive Cards
 description: In this module, learn about how to enable SSO for your Adaptive Cards Universal Actions.
 author: v-sdhakshina
 ms.topic: conceptual